Central Otago

 With its intense mountain ranges fringing the open plains, the Māniatoto Valley is quintessentially New Zealand Country.
 With its brilliant blue skies during the day and dark velvet glistening skies at night, this is big sky country.

-Māniatoto Valley offers endless recreational opportunities for locals and visitors alike.
+Rural, rugged and resourceful, the Māniatoto Valley offers endless recreational opportunities for locals and visitors alike.
 Biking, hiking, off-roading, art, history, swimming and more, the Māniatoto Valley brings out the wonder in everyone.